iBz-04/Seeker-o1/docs/architecture_overview.md

 ### Agent System

-The Agent System provides the intelligence and decision-making capabilities of the Anus AI framework.
+The Agent System provides the intelligence and decision-making capabilities of the seeker-o1 AI framework.

 #### Components